DWashington3/Daily_Practice/README.md

  Revert changes

- - Useful commands for navigating pwd- locate print location in directory ls - get list of files in directory ls-a - will show all directories including hidden cd- change directory
+ - Useful commands for navigating pwd- locate print location in the directory ls - get list of files in directory ls-a - will show all directories including hidden cd- change directory